hzrd149/nsite-gateway/README.md

 sudo systemctl start nsite
 ```

-Then once nsite-ts is running, next you need to configure nginx
+Then once nsite-gateway is running, next you need to configure nginx

 Start by modifying the `/etx/nginx/nginx.conf` file and adding a `proxy_cache_path` to the `http` section